-If the student meets the above criteria, then s/he will initiate a competency evaluation.
-The student shall perform the procedure, process the images and have each projection evaluated using the clinical competency evaluation form.
+If the student meets the criteria above, then s/he will initiate a competency evaluation.
+The student shall perform the procedure, process the images and have each projections evaluated using the clinical competency evaluation form.
 The evaluator must review the images with the student present and appropriately complete the clinical competency evaluation form.